 The ESCC Foundation funds this \$900 scholarship.
-New students must have at least a 3.00 high school grade point average, maintain a minimum 2.75 cumulative grade point average at ESCC, and demonstrate involvement in high school activities; returning students must have completed at least twelve (12) credits and maintain a minimum 2.75 college cumulative grade point average.
+New students must have at least a 3.00 high school GPA, maintain a minimum 2.75 cumulative GPA at ESCC, and demonstrate involvement in high school activities; returning students must have completed at least twelve (12) credits and maintain a minimum 2.75 college cumulative GPA.
 Preference will be given to the applicant demonstrating the greatest financial need.